saivivek55/Digit-Classifier--Deep-Learning-with-MNIST/README.md

 Features-
 Data Preprocessing: The MNIST dataset images are preprocessed to fit the model's input requirements.
 Model Building: An ANN model with multiple layers is constructed using TensorFlow and Keras.
-Training: The model is trained with a specified number of epochs to optimize accuracy.
 Evaluation: Performance of the model is evaluated using accuracy metrics on a test set.

 Technologies Used- Python, TensorFlow, Keras